shriyatanwar/cafe/README.md

    ```sh
    npm start
    ```

-## 🔑 Firebase Configuration
-1. Create a Firebase project.
-2. Enable Authentication and Realtime Database.
-3. Add your Firebase config to `.env` or directly inside the project.

 ## 📢 Future Enhancements
 - ✅ Save booking details to Firebase
 - ✅ Implement a payment gateway